KULeuven-MICAS/snitch_cluster/docs/tutorial/architectural_overview.md

    // Other things below
 ```

 Parameters like the `tcdm` configurations indicate the `size` in kB and the number of memory banks.
 These settings automatically adjust the system.
-You can find more details in the [Harware Schema](schema-doc/snitch_cluster.md) section.
+You can find more details in the [Hardware Schema](schema-doc/snitch_cluster.md) section.

 {%
    include-markdown './accelerator_design.md'